phenax/memory-game/README.md

-# memory-game
+# Memory Game
-A memory game experiment made with the web-components v1 spec
+A memory game experiment made with the customElements v1 spec.